Mashfiqul/MVAE-Model/Readme.md

 Contributions to the repository are welcome, and any questions can be sent to mashfiq@mbstu.ac.bd.

-We appreciate your interest and hope that this code proves valuable in your research endeavors.
+We appreciate your interest and hope this code provides help for your research endeavors.

 Best regards,